Ivory Coast's Ouattara dissolves government

 "The president of the republic ... ended the functions of the members of the government," Amadou Gon Coulibaly, Ouattara's secretary general, said following a cabinet meeting in the commercial capital Abidjan.

-He said the decision was taken after Ouattara's coalition partners in a parliamentary committee voted against a government-proposed change to the country's marriage law that the government said aimed to boost the rights of married women.
+He said the decision was taken after Ouattara's coalition partners in parliament blocked a government-proposed change to the country's marriage law that the government said aimed to boost the rights of married women.

 "That poses a problem of solidarity within the alliance, and support in parliament for the government created through this alliance," Coulibaly said.